Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Simulations and Validation

-{\bf Linked BSS.} In this simulation we generated a total of ten matrices $\mats{A}\in\Real^{5000\times10}$, $n=1,2,\ldots,10$, whose first four columns were the speech signals included in the benchmark of ICALAB (named Speech4.mat) \cite{ICALAB}, and the other six components were drawn from independent standard normal distributions.
-The entries of the mixing matrices $\mats{B}\in\Real^{50\times10}$ were also drawn from independent standard normal distributions.
-Finally let $\mats{Y}=\mats{A}\mats{B}^T+\mats{E}$, where \mats{E} models white Gaussian noise (SNR=20dB).
-We first used the COBE, JIVE \cite{JIVE2011}, JBSS \cite{JBSSCCA}, and PCA methods to extract the common components.
-Then we ran the SOBI method \cite{Belouchrani1997} to extract the latent speech signals (As the JBSS performed not so good in this simulation we also used SOBI to improve its results).
-TABLE \ref{tabICA} show the simulation results averaged over 50 Monte-Carlo runs, where SIR$_i$, i.e., the signal-to-interface ratio (SIR) of the $i$th estimated signal, is defined as follows to evaluate the separation accuracy:
+{\bf Linked BSS.} In this simulation\footnote{The MATLAB code is available at: \url{http://bsp.brain.riken.jp/~zhougx/resources/mcode/demo_CIFE.zip}.} we generated a total of ten matrices $\mats{S}\in\Real^{5000\times10}$, $n=1,2,\ldots,10$, for which the first four columns were speech signals included in the ICALAB benchmark (named Speech4.mat) \cite{ICALAB}, and the other six components were drawn from independent standard normal distributions.
+The entries of the mixing matrices $\mats{M}\in\Real^{50\times10}$ were also drawn from independent standard normal distributions.
+We used the model $\mats{Y}=\mats{S}\mats{M}^T+\mats{E}$, where \mats{E} contains white Gaussian noise (SNR=20dB), and first employed the COBE, JIVE \cite{JIVE2013}, JBSS \cite{JBSSCCA}, and PCA methods\footnote{To achieve higher separation accuracy, we used the \emph{princomp} function included in MATLAB to perform PCA.
+For COBE/COBE$C$, we simply used tSVD to perform dimensionality reduction, which has led to improved efficiency against our earlier version published at \url{http://arxiv.org/abs/1212.3913}. } to extract the common bases \mat{\bar{A}}, followed by the SOBI method \cite{Belouchrani1997} to extract the latent common speech signals \mat{S} from \mat{\bar{A}}, see Section \ref{sec:LinkedBSS}.
+TABLE \ref{tabICA} shows the quantitative performance averaged over 50 Monte-Carlo runs, where separation accuracy SIR$_i$, i.e., the signal-to-interface ratio (SIR) of the $i$th estimated signal, was measured via